 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Good afternoon to my constituents in Coral Harbour and Naujaat.
+Good day to my constituents in Coral Harbour and Naujaat.
+Have a great day.

-Mr. Speaker, my question is for the Minister of Economic Development and Transportation.
+Mr. Speaker, my questions are for the Minister of Economic Development and Transportation.

 (interpretation ends) As the minister is aware, the community of Naujaat is in urgent need of a new airport terminal building.
 Although the Legislative Assembly previously approved millions of dollars in funding towards this project, the government has cancelled a number of tenders because of high bids.

-Can the minister confirm when the new tender for the Naujaat airport terminal building project will be issued? (interpretation) Thank you, Mr. Speaker.
-Sorry. (interpretation ends) The most recent tender for this project closed early this year.
+Can the minister confirm when a new tender for the Naujaat Airport Terminal Building project will be issued? (interpretation) Thank you, Mr. Speaker.

+Sorry. (interpretation ends) The most recent tender for this project closed earlier this year.
 Information published by the government indicates that two bids were received.

-Can the minister clarify the status of the tendering award process for Naujaat's new airport terminal? (interpretation) Thank you, Mr. Speaker.
+Can the minister clarify the status of the tender award process for Naujaat's new airport terminal? (interpretation) Thank you, Mr. Speaker.